FaysalChowdhruy/flutter_quick_nav/README.md

 # flutter_quick_nav

-The `flutter_quick_nav` package is a Flutter navigation utility that simplifies screen transitions.
-It provides an easy way to push, replace, and reset screens — with smooth fade animations — making your app’s navigation more elegant and manageable.
+`flutter_quick_nav` is a lightweight Flutter navigation utility that simplifies screen transitions using clean and intuitive methods.
+It provides a smooth fade animation and streamlines navigation by wrapping common patterns like `push`, `replace`, and `pushAndRemoveUntil`.

+---

-## Features
+## ✨ Features

-- Navigate to a new screen with a fade animation.
+- 🚀 Navigate to a new screen with a fade transition.
-- Replace the current screen with another.
+- 🔁 Replace the current screen.
-- Push a screen and remove all previous routes until a named route.
+- 🧹 Push and remove all previous routes until a specified named route.
-- Clean and minimal API with `BuildContext` and `Widget`.
+- 🧼 Clean API using just `BuildContext` and `Widget`.

 ---